TY231618/terraform101/README.md

 ## Providers

 A provider is responsible for understanding API interactions and exposing resources.
 Providers generally are an IaaS (e.g. Alibaba Cloud, AWS, GCP, Microsoft Azure, OpenStack), PaaS (e.g. Heroku), or SaaS services (e.g. Terraform Cloud, DNSimple, Cloudflare).

+## Outputs

+Output values are like the return values of a Terraform resources/modules and can be used elsewhere on creating other resources